-- Set clear standards on aesthetic quality – do you need to make more space in-between products so they don’t get damaged?
-Also consider rethinking whether your boxes should be stacked on one another or separated, in order to avoid rubbing and scratching.
+- Set clear standards on aesthetic quality – do you need to make more space in between products so they don’t get damaged, or perhaps make sure your boxes aren’t stacked on top of each other in order to avoid rubbing and scratching?

-As you can clearly see, fulfillment and packaging also contains some challenges that need to be solved.
-Preparation is the half of the mastery, but in some cases, it is difficult to handle all alone.
-Other obstacles also appear and it might feel overwhelming to satisfy every need and solve every issue.
+As you can clearly see, fulfillment and packaging also entail some challenges.
+Preparation is only half of the mystery, but in some cases, it is difficult to handle everything alone.

 That is why you should…